A New Regression Lens on Multi-Class Classification: Methodology

-\begin{remark} We conclude this section by giving another concrete example under which $B$ has low rank.
+for some tuning parameter $\lambda > 0$.
+The reduced-rank regression estimator has a closed-form solution obtained via singular value decomposition.
+The procedure for deriving this solution is detailed in \cite{bunea2011}.
+A full theoretical analysis of using \eqref{pen:rr} is presented in \cref{sec_theory_rr}.
+Some alternative penalties include, but are not limited to, the reduced-rank penalty plus the matrix ridge penalty in \cite{mukherjee2011reduced}, the nuclear norm penalty in \cite{Koltchinskii2011}, adaptive nuclear norm penalty in \cite{chen2013reduced} as well as the generalized cross-validation rank penalty in \cite{rank19}. \begin{remark} We conclude this section by giving another concrete example under which $B$ has low rank.
 In \cite{BW2023} the authors consider the model $X = AZ+W$ with latent factors $Z\in \RR^r$ for some $r\ll p$ and some general additive noise $W$, that is independent of both $Z$ and the label $Y$.
 Conditioning on $Y = \be_\ell$ for all $\ell \in [L]$, the low-dimensional factors $Z$ are assumed to follow Gaussian distributions with different conditional means $\alpha_\ell \in \RR^r$ but the same within-class covariance matrix $\Sigma_z \in \RR^{r\times r}$.
 When $W$ is also Gaussian, this model is a sub-model of \eqref{model} with $\mu_\ell = A\alpha_\ell$ and $\sw = A\Sigma_z A^\T + \Cov(W)$.
 When $r \le \min\{p,L\}$, it is easy to verify that $\rank(B) \le r$.
 The two-step approach in \cite{BW2023} uses the {\em unsupervised} Principal Component Analysis (PCA) to reduce the feature dimension and then base classification on the reduced dimension.
 It is entirely different from our approach in \cref{sec_method_rule} but connected to the one in \cref{sec_method_low} in the way that our approach in \cref{sec_method_low} is also a two-step procedure but reduces the feature space in the first step in a {\em supervised} way via the regression step in \eqref{new_procedure}.
 Numerical comparison of both procedures are also included in our simulation study in \cref{app_sec_sim}. \end{remark}